cloudevents/spec/cloudevents/extensions/recordedtime.md

 analytics and data science, as the datasets can be created by placing constraints on both the `time` and `recordedtime` attributes of events.

-Knowing when an occurrence was recorded in a particular event was recorded also makes it possible to determine latency between event producers and consumers.
+Knowing when an occurrence was recorded in a particular event also makes it possible to determine latency between event producers and consumers.
 It also makes it possible to do operations which are sensitive to the time when an event was recorded, such as capturing events into time-intervalled files.

 The recorded time also makes it easier to differentiate different records of the same occurrence in analytical data stores.

-## Terminology

-This specification uses the [terminology from the CloudEvents core specification](../spec.md#terminology).
-Additionally, this specification introduces the following terms:

-### Occurrence time

-The timestamp of when the occurrence happened.

-### Recorded time

-The timestamp of when the occurrence was recorded in a specific CloudEvent.
-A single occurrence might result in more than one event, and each event might have a different recorded time.